Alkawil/StudyBud/README.md

 #####  Contributing
 Feel free to open issues or submit pull requests to contribute to the development of the project.
 Please make sure to follow the project's coding guidelines and style.

-#####  License
-This project is licensed under the MIT License - see the LICENSE file for details.

-#####  Acknowledgments
-This project is inspired by the tutorial provided by Dennis Ivy on building a Discord-like application with Django.